MIAMI

 Miami has never been short on spectacle.
 We’ve got drag brunches that feel like Broadway auditions, pool parties where champagne is sprayed more than drunk, and restaurants where a DJ is as important as the chef.
 Still, it’s hard not to think Yamashiro might out-Miami even Miami.

-This September, the Los Angeles landmark—once an art museum, then a club for Hollywood’s elite, later an apartment building, and finally the restaurant that lords over the Hollywood Hills—lands on the ninth floor of the Gale Miami Hotel & Residences.
-In LA, Yamashiro is the kind of place you go for the views, the pagoda, and cocktails poured into bowls so big they look like props from a Godzilla movie.
-Nobody’s going for restraint.
+The Los Angeles landmark—once an art museum, then a club for Hollywood’s elite, later an apartment building, and finally the restaurant that lords over the Hollywood Hills—opens Oct.
+29 on the ninth floor of the Gale Miami Hotel & Residences.
+The space is a stunner that drifts from golden wood inside to a retractable roof outdoor area with stellar views of the skyline rising up overhead.
+Just like the LA outpost, this is clearly a place you go for the spectacle of it all—meaning it’ll fit right in here in Miami.

 The Miami export promises more of the same, which is to say: everything.
 The rooftop is a set piece, the kind of place where you arrive already rehearsing the Instagram captions.
 The design nods to Japanese palaces in the most Hollywood way possible, which is to say “vaguely authentic but mostly a backdrop.”
 That’s the point.
 You don’t go to Yamashiro for reverence; you go for the excess.

-Miami has seen plenty of imports, but Yamashiro promises something that’ll be more, well, everything.
-It arrives not as a culinary brand but as a cultural artifact, a century-old oddity that survived Hollywood and decided to try Miami next.
+Miami has seen plenty of imports, but Yamashiro is something that’s more of, well, everything.
+It arrives not as a culinary brand but as a cultural artifact, a century-old spectacle that survived Hollywood and decided to try Miami next.

 And really, where else would it go?